 Voter registration deadlines vary by state.
 Check out our Election Center for information for the voter registration deadlines in your state.

 I may already be registered but I don’t know.
 How do I know if I’m registered to vote?

 You can check your voter registration status directly with your state or by using our voter registration lookup tool.

 Some states do offer online voter registration.
-Check with your local voter registration and/or your state election offices or register to vote online with Rock the Vote’s tool here.
+Check with your local voter registration and/or your state election offices.

 If you do not have access to a printer you should complete a paper voter registration form at your local board of elections, the DMV, post office, or public library.